 Things can get really ugly if you don’t mind the power of your gun or buckets.
-We are on the streets to have fun and play, you should not shoot water on people’s face or eyes.
+We are on the streets to have fun and play, avoid shooting water on people’s face or eyes.
 Be gentle!

 Respect monks, elderly and babies

 Splashing water is great but never do it to monks, elderly people or babies.
 This is a big no-no, and if you end up doing it by mistake, apologize straight away!

 Never stop smiling

 This the last don’t and one of my favorites: Don’t stop smiling during Songkran!

 Songkran is traditionally a 3 day festival, but depending on where you are, the celebrations can last for 10 days or even a month.
 Don’t burn all your energy on the first day, so take it easy and enjoy the whole festival.

 Author: Natalie Deduck